Needle punched nonwoven fabric

 product introduce

-Needle punched nonwoven fabric offers excellent structural integrity without using chemical adhesives.
+Needle-punched nonwoven fabric offers excellent structural integrity without using chemical adhesives.
 Its density and strength can be adjusted by controlling fiber blend, needle density, and reinforcement layers.
-The fabric can be thermally bonded, resin finished, surface-pressed, or laminated depending on performance requirements.
+The fabric can be thermally bonded, resin finished, surface pressed, or laminated depending on performance requirements.

 This material is widely used across construction, automotive, agriculture, filtration, home furnishing, and protective textiles.